Simplifying Resource Discovery for Caseworkers and Non-profit Organizations with BRIDGEGOOD.

 Caseworkers Rely on Informal Networks Over Institutional Systems

-Resource discovery concentrated around word-of-mouth referrals (80%) rather than formal platforms, with caseworkers spending 2-3 hours weekly navigating fragmented sources.
-Users defaulted to personal connections not because formal systems didn't exist, but because they were scattered, outdated, and lacked peer validation.
-I addressed this by designing a centralized platform that prioritized relationship-building features—peer recommendations, direct messaging to decision-makers, and transparent partnership visibility—that mirrored how caseworkers already worked while reducing search friction and enabling scalable collaboration.
+Resource discovery concentrated around word-of-mouth referrals (80%) rather than formal platforms, with caseworkers spending 4-6 hours weekly navigating fragmented sources.
+I addressed this by designing a centralized platform that prioritized relationship-building features, peer recommendations, direct messaging to decision-makers, and transparent partnership visibility, that mirrored how caseworkers already worked while reducing search friction and enabling scalable collaboration.

 Problem 1: Resource Discovery